Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Uncertainty Quantification via Probing and Fusion

 \subsection{Adaptive Detection Trade-offs}

-Thanks to our flexible aggregation strategy, we obtain a continuous adversarial score (\texttt{adv\_score}) instead of a simple binary classification result.
-This enables fine-grained perception of the LLM's confidence level in its decisions.
-Users may optionally select different adversarial score thresholds tailored to their specific needs.
-In scenarios where a low FNR is critical, a lower threshold can be employed to enhance detection sensitivity.
-Conversely, when the goal is to minimize the FPR, a higher threshold is recommended to reduce false alarms.
-Specifically, samples with scores exceeding the chosen threshold are classified as adversarial, whereas those below it are labeled benign.
+Thanks to our flexible aggregation strategy, we obtain a continuous adversarial score (\texttt{adv\_score}) rather than a binary label, enabling finer perception of the LLM’s confidence.
+Users can select thresholds according to their needs: a lower threshold favors sensitivity (lower FNR), while a higher one reduces false alarms (lower FPR).
+Contracts with scores above the threshold are classified as adversarial, and others as benign.
 The corresponding trade-offs between sensitivity and specificity under different thresholds are illustrated in \S\ref{sec:eval_threshold}, with further quantitative details provided in the experimental section.